The Gunny Sack

 ↓ JUMP TO RECIPE ↓ JUMP TO VIDEO

 These adorable Easter Basket Cookie Cups are almost too fun to eat!
-An Easter dessert recipe filled with buttercream frosting, chocolate bunnies, and chocolate eggs.
+They are filled with buttercream frosting, chocolate bunnies, and eggs.

-To make the cookie cups I used Pillsbury Ready To Bake Sugar Cookie Dough.
-Since the silicone mini Bundt pan cavities are larger than the ones in the mini muffin pan I typically use, I used one and a half of the cookies dough squares in each cup.
+To make the cookie cups, I used Pillsbury Ready To Bake Sugar Cookie Dough.
+Since the silicone mini Bundt pan cavities are larger than the ones in the mini muffin pan I typically use, I used one and a half of the cookie dough squares in each cup.

 Place the silicone mini bundt pan on a baking sheet for stability and bake at 375 degrees for 15-19 minutes (or bake for 12-14 minutes if using a mini muffin pan).
 Allow the cookies to cool completely before removing them from the pan.

-piping grass buttercream frosting into the Easter basket cookie cup
+Grass buttercream frosting for Easter basket cookie cups.

 When ready to decorate, beat softened butter and shortening until light and fluffy.
 Mix in the powdered sugar one cup at a time.
 Then, beat in one tablespoon of milk at a time until the frosting is the desired consistency.
 Stir in the vanilla and Wilton green gel paste icing color.